microsoft/mcsa-observability/README.md

 please ensure you are storing the tfstate files in the following locations so that they can be used to deploy further improvements in the future

 ![terraform-folders](Images/terraform-folders.png)

+#### Incremental Deployment on exisiting solution

+Note: for MSFT Tenant, remove the secret in key vault in your existing deployment before incremental deployment, and save it(save name and secret value).
+Add it back to key vault manually after incremental deployment is finished.

+1. clone the new branch
+2. go to /mcsa-observability/Utils/scripts/Terraform/resources of the exisitng deployed branch and copy the terraform.tfstate file and paster over to the same directory of the new undeployed branch
+3. follow through all the steps of previous deployment instruction